IMS-XWei/ScaleUntrim/README.md

 The software supports CMake build for Linux/Mac/Windows systems, which converts a trimmed CAD modal  `(.stp/.igs)` into an untrimmed NURBS `(.step)`.

-we recommend Visual Studio 2022 in Windows for compiling.
+We recommend Visual Studio 2022 in Windows for compiling.

+## External Dependencies

+- Boost
+- Eigen
+- OpenCascade

 ## Install

+We recommend CMake to generate the project system.
+(Cmake_minimum_required: VERSION 3.0).

+Prerequisite: Boost, Eigen, OpenCascade.

 ```
 git clone